Digital Sovereignty

 Audit your dependencies

 List every SaaS tool your business uses.
-For each, rate the difficulty of switching on a scale of one to ten.
+Run the scoring exercise above.
 Identify where your most critical data lives and what would happen if that platform changed its terms, pricing, or feature set tomorrow.

 2